| This is the 134th story of Our Life Logs |

 For three years after that, I wrestled with my studies.
 I did well in certain subjects and was abysmal in others.
-Remembering the weight of expectation on me, I decided if I wasn’t strong in academia, I could excel in other areas.
+Remembering the weight of the expectation on me, I decided if I wasn’t strong in academia, I needed to excel in other areas.
 So, I joined the volleyball team, was involved in clubs and societies and worked hard in my favorite subject, the English language.

 In Asia, a scientific mind is considered smarter and better.
 I resented this because my passion and strength were in the arts.
 In retrospect, I think I was subconsciously determined to fulfill what Pam demanded of me on my first day.